hadimoumeni/double-pendulum/README.md

                      / (L2 * denominator)
 ```

-We use RK4 (Runge-Kutta 4th order) to solve these equations.
-It's more accurate than Euler and runs fast enough for real-time.
-The `compute()` function in arithmetic.c does one time step - it takes the current angles and velocities and gives you the new ones after dt seconds.
-We usually use dt = 0.01.

-## Files

-Main source files:
-- `src/arithmetic.c` - physics equations and RK4 integration
-- `src/pendulum.c` - pendulum state, initialization, screen coordinates
-- `src/sdl_visuals.c` - SDL rendering, input handling, main loop
-- `src/main.c` - starts everything up
-- `src/sha256.c` - hashing for network stuff

-Headers:
-- `include/arithmetic.h` - compute() function declaration
-- `include/pendulum.h` - Pendulum struct and functions
-- `include/sdl_visuals.h` - screen size constants and run_simulation()
-- `include/sha256.h` - hashing functions

-Other:
-- `sender/receiver.c` - UDP receiver program
-- `tests/test_suite.c` - Unity tests

-## Controls

-**Mouse**: Click and drag the second bob to move it.
-Uses inverse kinematics to figure out the angles.
-Pauses while dragging.

-**Keyboard**:
-- W/S - change first pendulum velocity
-- A/D - change second pendulum velocity
-- SPACE or P - play/pause
-- R - reset to starting position
-- ESC - quit

-When paused, you'll see red and green lines showing the velocity directions.

-## Visual Stuff

-The pendulum draws with two rods and two bobs (circles).
-The second bob leaves a trail showing where it's been - we keep the last 500 positions in a circular buffer.
-There's also a grid in the background to help see the scale (1 meter spacing).

-## Networking

-There's UDP code for sending random numbers to other programs.
-Uses SHA-256 for checksums.
-The receiver program is in sender/receiver.c.

-## Building

-Uses CMake.
-Build it like this:
+These equations capture the interactions between the two pendulums, including gravitational forces, centripetal effects, and the coupling between the masses.

+## Numerical Integration

+The simulation uses the fourth-order Runge-Kutta (RK4) method to integrate the equations of motion.
+RK4 provides a good balance between accuracy and computational efficiency for real-time simulation.
+The method evaluates the system at four intermediate points within each time step and combines them using a weighted average.

+The integration is performed in the `compute()` function in `arithmetic.c`, which takes the current state and physical parameters and returns the new state after one time step.
+The time step size (dt) is typically set to 0.01 seconds, which provides smooth animation while maintaining numerical stability.

+## Project Structure

+### Source Files

+- `src/arithmetic.c`: Physics engine with acceleration calculations and RK4 integration
+- `src/pendulum.c`: Pendulum state management, initialization, and coordinate transformations
+- `src/sdl_visuals.c`: SDL2 rendering, user input handling, and main simulation loop
+- `src/main.c`: Entry point that initializes a pendulum and starts the simulation
+- `src/sha256.c`: SHA-256 hashing implementation for network data integrity

+### Header Files

+- `include/arithmetic.h`: Interface for the physics computation function
+- `include/pendulum.h`: Definition of the Pendulum structure and state management functions
+- `include/sdl_visuals.h`: Constants and function declarations for the visualization system
+- `include/sha256.h`: SHA-256 hashing interface

+### Additional Components

+- `sender/receiver.c`: Standalone UDP receiver program for receiving data from the simulation
+- `tests/test_suite.c`: Automated test suite using the Unity testing framework

+## Features

+### Interactive Controls

+The simulation provides several ways to interact with the pendulum:

+- **Mouse Drag**: Click and drag the second bob to position the pendulum.
+The system uses inverse kinematics to calculate the required angles.
+The simulation pauses automatically during dragging.

+- **Keyboard Controls**:
+  - W/S: Increase/decrease the angular velocity of the first pendulum
+  - A/D: Decrease/increase the angular velocity of the second pendulum
+  - SPACE or P: Toggle play/pause
+  - R: Reset the pendulum to its initial position
+  - ESC: Quit the simulation

+- **Visual Feedback**: When paused, red and green lines indicate the direction and magnitude of the angular velocities for each pendulum.

+### Visual Elements

+The visualization includes:

+- **Pendulum Rendering**: Two rods connecting the pivot point to the first bob, and from the first bob to the second bob.
+The bobs are rendered as filled circles with customizable colors.

+- **Trail System**: The path of the second bob is traced with a fading trail showing the last 500 positions.
+The trail uses a circular buffer to efficiently manage memory while providing visual feedback about the pendulum's motion.

+- **Grid Overlay**: A background grid helps visualize the scale and motion of the system.
+The grid spacing corresponds to one meter in the physical simulation.

+### Networking

+The simulation includes UDP networking capabilities for sending data to other processes.
+This feature uses SHA-256 hashing for data integrity.
+A separate receiver program is provided in the `sender/` directory.

+## Building the Project

+The project uses CMake for build configuration.
+To build:

 ```bash
 mkdir -p build